 From 1 March 2021, the minimum DVS rating will be one star to enter or operate in Greater London and this will then increase to a minimum of three stars in 2024.

-If your vehicle does not meet the DVS star rating or is not rated, you will need to meet the ‘Safe System’ requirements to be granted a permit.
+If your vehicle does not meet the DVS star rating or is not rated, you will need to meet the ‘Safe System’ requirements to be granted a Direct Vision permit.

-It will be unlawful to operate a HGV above 12 tonnes GVW in Greater London without a permit.
+It will be unlawful to operate a HGV above 12 tonnes GVW in Greater London without a HGV safety permit.

-The Safe System is a series of vehicle safety measures fitted after point of manufacture.
+The DVS Safe System is a series of vehicle safety measures fitted after point of manufacture.

-No specific make or brand of equipment or technology will be mandated as part of the Safe System.
+No specific make or brand of Direct Vision Standard equipment or technology will be mandated as part of the Safe System.

 The Direct Vision Standard Enforcement Zone covers all of Greater London

-Every vehicle must meet a minimum DVS star rating of one star, unless exempt from the scheme.
+Every vehicle must meet a minimum DVS star rating of one star, unless exempt from the Direct Vision scheme.

 Where this rating is one star or above, fleet operators will be able to apply for a safety permit with no further mandatory action required.

-For more information on DVS star ratings and vehicle manufacturer contact details, visit tfl.gov.uk/direct-vision-HGVs
+For more information on TfL DVS star ratings and vehicle manufacturer contact details, visit tfl.gov.uk/direct-vision-HGVs

 Operators of vehicles requiring a permit will need to apply to TfL.
 Permits will be issued electronically only, no certificate or hard copy permit will be issued.